shreeraj2507/Food-Restaurant-Website/README.md

 # Food-Restaurant-Website
-This project is based on design of Food Restaurant Website with the help of HTML 5 and CSS 3 .
+This project is based on design of Food Restaurant Website using HTML 5 and CSS 3 .